West Kentucky Community and Technical College: History

-West Kentucky Technical College was founded in 1909 as West Kentucky Industrial College, a teacher training school for African American students.
+West Kentucky Technical College was founded in 1909 as West Kentucky Industrial College (WKIC), a teacher training school for African American students.
 West Kentucky Industrial College became a state-supported junior college in 1918.
 The college changed its name twice more, eventually becoming West Kentucky State Vocational-Technical School.
 In 1979, the school moved from its home on H.C.
 Mathis Drive to a new campus adjacent to PCC.

 In 1998, PCC and West Kentucky TECH (yet another name for the vocational-technical school) joined the newly formed KCTCS.
 At that time, West Kentucky TECH became West Kentucky Technical College.
 That same year, the University of Kentucky opened a branch campus of its College of Engineering at the PCC campus.
 PCC and West Kentucky Technical College consolidated in 2003 to become West Kentucky Community and Technical College (WKCTC).

 In 2020, WKCTC was again named one of the top ten community colleges in the nation by the Aspen Institute and eligible to compete for a $1 million prize.
 It was the fifth time the college received this recognition.